Diseases & Conditions

 Your doctor may also recommend that you wear an ankle brace for sports for several months after your fracture has healed.

-Complications After Ankle Fracture
+Complications After an Ankle Fracture

 Many patients will experience stiffness and swelling in the injured ankle for many months, even after the fracture has healed.